Tim Trainor, Ph.D. • Interim President

 October video update from Dr. Trainor

-Retired Brigadier General Tim Trainor most recently served as Dean and Chief Academic Officer at West Point.
+Retired Brigadier General Tim Trainor most recently served as Dean and Chief Academic Officer at West Point before retiring after a 33-year career with the Army.
 Dr. Trainor graduated with a bachelor of science from the United States Military Academy (USMA) in 1983, has an MBA from the Fuqua School of Business at Duke, and a Ph.D. in industrial engineering from North Carolina State University.
 As an engineer officer in the US Army, Tim served in operational assignments around the world including Germany, Honduras, Fort Bragg, North Carolina, Fort Riley, Kansas and Sarajevo, Bosnia.
 He deployed to Basrah, Iraq in the summer of 2007 and worked with the UK-led Provincial Reconstruction Team in helping the provincial Iraqi leaders improve their infrastructure revitalization plans.

-Tim is a Fellow of the American Society of Engineering Management, and a member of the American Society of Engineering Education.
-He was named the Engineering Manager of the Year for 2011 by the American Society of Engineering Management, and is a Past President of Epsilon Mu Eta, the national Engineering Management Honor Society.
+Tim is a Fellow of the American Society of Engineering Management, and was named the Engineering Manager of the Year for 2011 by the Society.
+He is a Past President of Epsilon Mu Eta, the national Engineering Management Honor Society.
 Tim taught courses in engineering management, systems engineering and decision analysis.

 Tim is married to Colonel (Retired) Donna Brazil, Ph.D. who led the Psychology program at West Point until 2013 and now provides educational services in leadership development.
-They have a daughter Cory, who is currently a lieutenant stationed in Hawaii, son Danny, who is currently a lieutenant at the US Army Flight School, and Zach who is a junior class Cadet at West Point.
+They have a daughter Cory, who is currently a lieutenant stationed in Missouri, son Danny, who is currently a lieutenant at the US Army Flight School, and Zach who is a junior Class Cadet at West Point.

 Q & A with Dr. Tim Trainor